 - 0 = Not at all

 - 3 Quite a bit

 Using these scores, the C&P examiner can make a “provisional diagnosis” of PTSD.
 For a veteran to have a probable diagnosis of PTSD, he must have given a "2 or higher rating in each of the four symptoms groups."
 Also, if the veteran scored 38 or higher after answering all questions, it’s probable that he has PTSD.

-The experienced legal team at Cuddigan Law recognizes and respects the sacrifices veterans made to protect this country.
+The experienced VA disability lawyers at Cuddigan Law recognizes and respects the sacrifices veterans made to protect this country.
 They understand that PTSD is a debilitating mental condition that can severely and negatively impact a veteran’s life.

 If you need help with your upcoming C&P exam or service-connecting your PTSD and want to file for disability benefits, contact Cuddigan Law.
 Our attorneys have supported veterans for years, and we’ll carefully examine your case and advise you on the best approach for receiving the maximum in disability benefits.
 Call us today, and you’ll speak to an intake specialist for free.